rangle/ngCourse2/handout/redux/using_redux_with_components.md

 [View Example](https://plnkr.co/edit/NmxQEawemZsdrmj3LT9C?p=preview)

-The template syntax should be familiar by now, displaying a observable counter with the 'async' pipe, and handling some click events.
+The template syntax should be familiar by now, displaying a observable counter with the async pipe, and handling some click events.

 In this case, the click events are bound to expressions that call our action creators from the `CounterActions` ActionCreatorService.

 Let's take a look at the use of `@select`.

-`@select` is a feature of ng2-redux which is designed to help you attach your store's state to your components in a declarative way.
-You can attach it to a property of your component class and Ng2-Redux will create an Observable and bind it to that property for you.
+`@select` is a feature of Ng2-Redux which is designed to help you attach your store's state to your components in a declarative way.
+You can attach it to a property of your component class and Ng2-Redux will create an `Observable` and bind it to that property for you.

 In this case, `@select` has no parameters, so Ng2-Redux will look for a store property with the same name as the class variable.
-It omits the trailing `$` since that's simply a naming convention for Observables.
+It omits the trailing `$` since that's simply a naming convention for `Observables`.

 So now, any time `store.counter` is updated by a reducer, `counter$` will receive the new value and `| async` will update it in the template.